shrutid02/netflix_data_mining/README.md

 # Netflix User Pattern Mining

 The project was done as part of the CSC 522 coursework.
-[Final project report link](https://github.com/shrutid02/netflix_data_mining/files/14067948/CSC_522_Final_Report.pdf).
+[Detailed project report link](https://github.com/shrutid02/netflix_data_mining/files/14067948/CSC_522_Final_Report.pdf).

 ## 💡 Project Overview
 The project revolves around using the Netflix prize dataset to glean insights about users and their ratings.